UCLALibrary/research-tips/_tutorials/2021-09-15-how-to-write-a-thesis-statement.md

 # TITLE
 # Enter the title of the resource in quotes.
 #
-title:  "The Title of the Resource"
+title:  "How to Write a Thesis Statement"
 #
 # DESCRIPTION
 # Enter a short description of the resource in quotes.
 This description will appear on the list page as a preview, but not on the tutorial/workshop itself.
 #
-description: "A short and snappy description referencing the learning outcome and/or breakthrough!"
+description: "A straightforward and resourcefull tutorial on how to begin the process of writing a thesis statement for an essay.
+Learn what makes an effective thesis and the requisite steps on how to get there!"
 #
 # PUBLICATION DATE
 # Enter the date that the resource was published.
 #
-date:   YYYY-MM-DD
+date:   2015-09-16
 #
 # LAST UPDATED DATE
 # If you make updates, update the date here!
 Leave this blank if this is being published for the first time.